mbj/developers-bicycles/README.md

 ## Code reviews

-Manual verification there is nothing the code does "extra" than passing the tests.
+Manual verification that there is nothing the code does in addition to passing the tests.

-This can be in part automated!
+This can, in part, be automated!
 Saving time, increasing efficiency.

 ---